MicrosoftDocs/windowsserverdocs/EssentialsDocs/get-started/azure-site-recovery-services-integration.md

 ### Enabling guest virtual machines for protection

-Upon selection of a virtual machine present in the Azure Recovery window, you can click **Enable Replication to Azure** on the right side of the dashboard to prepare and copy the virtual machine’s image to Azure:
+Upon selection of a virtual machine present in the Azure Recovery window, you can click **Enable Replication to Azure** on the right side of the dashboard to prepare and copy the virtual machine ™s image to Azure:

 ![A screenshot showing the Enable Replication To Azure dialog.
 A progress bar is displayed as a host is being added.](media/azure-site-recovery-5.PNG)